RasaHQ/rasa/docs/pipeline.rst

     and the states are entity classes.
 Features of the words (capitalisation, POS tagging, etc.) give probabilities to certain entity classes, as are transitions between neighbouring entity tags: the most likely set of tags is then calculated and returned.
+    If POS features are used (pos or pos2), spaCy has to be installed.
 :Configuration:
    .. code-block:: yaml